scottcarr/scottcarr.github.com/_posts/2012-9-24-5-weeks-down-4-years-to-go.md

 > If we knew what it was we were doing, it would not be called research, would it?

-Those words maybe be reassurance or a justification for lack of progress depending on the specific situation.
+Depending on the situation, those words maybe be reassurance or a justification for lack of progress.

 It's definitely not an "if an only if" statement.
-Let us not be followed into believing not knowing what were doing means we are doing research.
+Let us not be followed into believing not knowing what we are doing implies we are doing research.